 1. Face parts to hands to people/surfaces

-If you are a pathogen carrier, it’s important to prevent germs from spreading to home or office surfaces.
+If you are a pathogen carrier, preventing germs from spreading to home or office surfaces is important.
 The bacteria or virus can pass onto your hands via coughing, sneezing, or touching your eyes.
 You use your hands to touch people and surfaces every day.

 If they are infected, your house or office can soon become a disease epicenter.
 That’s why, wash your hands every time you touch your nose, mouth, or eyes.